miska924/Reversi/README.md

 IF THERE IS NO OPENGL YOU HAVE TO INSTALL IT:

 for apt:

         sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev

 for pacman:

         sudo pacman -S glu freeglut

+build it

     chmod +x build

     ./build

+and run

     ./game

 Enjoy Reversi!